wayofthepie/blog-src/posts/2017-03-12-Building-an-assembler-in-haskell-part2.markdown

 ```

 With our parsed string, we pack it into a `Text` value, wrap it up in a `Label`
-and parse possible whitespace with `lexeme`.
+and parse (and discard) possible whitespace with `lexeme`.
 We've seen this above in other
 parsers, no need to repeat.

 Phew!
 There was quite a lot to implementing `label` but we're done now, and can use this